dankelley/oce-issues/README.md

 have a ``Makefile``, one or more ``*.R`` file, and optionally a ``README.md`` file.
 Please see the ``413`` directory for example.

-* The Makefile should have a default target that does some test, a ``clean`` target that removes unwanted files, and a ``view`` target that shows any relevant image files (typically using ``open``, an OSX command, since the main collaborators are OSX users).
+* The ``Makefile`` should have a default target that does some test, a ``clean`` target that removes unwanted files, and a ``view`` target that shows any relevant image files (typically using ``open``, an OSX command, since the main collaborators are OSX users).

+* If the bug can be tested numerically, it should be done using e.g.
+  ``stopifnot()``, so that the presence of the bug yields a stop and the absence yields a normal termination.

+* If the bug requires graphical testing, ``mtext("EXPECT ...",
+  font=2,color="purple")`` should be used to put a label above each graph.
+The message should be stated in clear terms that could be understood by somone not familiar with the code or the test.
+Thus, a good message might read ``"EXPECT: red colour at top of image"``.

 * The R file(s) should be named as e.g.  ``123.R`` for issue number 123.
 If
   there is more than one R file, the names should be e.g.  ``123A.R``,